openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### "src-dir"

-This field can specify the source code directory path.
-If not specified, it defaults to the `src` directory.
+This field can specify the source code storage path.
+If not specified, it defaults to the `src` folder.

 ### "target-dir"

-This field can specify the compilation output directory path.
-If not specified, it defaults to the `target` directory.
-If this field is not empty, executing `cjpm clean` will delete the directory specified by this field.
+This field can specify the compilation product storage path.
+If not specified, it defaults to the `target` folder.
+If this field is not empty, executing `cjpm clean` will delete the folder pointed to by this field.
 Developers must ensure the safety of cleaning this directory.

 > **Note:**
 >